Secondary ion mass spectrometry

 - Result accuracy guarantee

-Secondary Ion Mass Spectrometry (SIMS) is the most sensitive surface analysis technique.
-It can be used to measure all the elements in the surface layers, and it can provide isotopical and molecular information.
-SIMS is typically applied to inorganic solid materials.
-Accurate quantification of the results is achieved by comparison against well-calibrated standards.
+SIMS is a sensitive surface analysis technique used to quantify all the elements, including light ones, in the surface layers of a solid sample.
+In addition, it can provide isotopic and molecular information.
+SIMS is typically applied to inorganic solid materials, which makes it a popular semiconductor analysis technique.
+Accurate elemental quantification is achieved by comparison against well-calibrated standards.

 How does SIMS analysis work?

-In SIMS the sample surface is bombarded with a primary ion beam.
-When the primary ion strikes the sample’s surface, it loses its charge and it permeates the surface.
-Some ions in the collisions cascade provide enough energy for atoms or molecules to be emitted from the surface.
+In SIMS, the sample surface is bombarded with a primary ion beam.
+When the primary ion strikes the sample’s surface, it loses its charge and permeates the surface.
+Some ions in the collision cascade provide enough energy for atoms or molecules to be emitted from the surface.
 Some of these ejected or sputtered particles are ionized in the process.
-Then the negative and positive secondary ions are transferred to the mass spectrometer for detection.
+The negative and positive secondary ions are subsequently transferred to the mass spectrometer for detection.

 Static vs. dynamic SIMS

-Static SIMS focuses on the first top monolayer of the sample, and provides mainly molecular characterization with a depth profiling of approximately 1-2 nm.
+Static SIMS focuses on the first top monolayer of the sample and provides mainly molecular characterization with a depth profiling of approximately 1–2 nm.
 In dynamic SIMS, a more focused ion beam is used to create an erosion channel that enables analysis of bulk composition and in-depth distribution of trace elements.
-The depth profile of dynamic SIMS can be up to several hundred nm.
+The profiling depth of dynamic SIMS can extend to 10 µm.

 Need a SIMS analysis?

-Measurlabs offers secondary ion mass spectrometry analyses of high quality and affordable prices.
-If you have any questions about your sample or it’s suitability for the method, our experts are always happy to help.
-You can contact us through the form below or by emailing us at email@example.com.
+Measurlabs offers high-quality secondary ion mass spectrometry analyses at competitive prices.
+If you wish to request a quote or have any questions about your sample or its suitability for the method, our experts are always happy to help.
+You can contact us through the form below or at email@example.com.

 Suitable sample matrices